-Treatment Plan Reviews (TPRs) take their safety plans, providing feedback on place at 14, 30, and 60 days following their goals and progress, and sharing any admission, and every 60 days until questions that they have.
+Treatment Plan Reviews (TPRs) take their safety plans, providing feedback on On Camano, patients do not attend TPRs legal issues that may be relevant. but provide their perspective by updating place at 14, 30, and 60 days following their goals and progress, and sharing any admission, and every 60 days until questions that they have.
 Depending on discharge.
 Family and community team the patient's progress and needs, members will participate in these meet- treatment goals may be modified for the ings by phone or video.
 At TPRs, the coming review period.
 TPRs are also an group will discuss the child's treatment, opportunity for the group to discuss medications, and progress toward goals. services needed post-discharge and any